apache/cordova-coho/docs/platforms-release-process.md

 # Release Process for Cordova Platforms

-This page describes the technical steps for doing a `Platforms Release`.
+This page describes the technical steps for doing a Platforms Release.

 ## Table of contents

-It describes the following steps:

 - [General instructions](#general-instructions)
   * [Read first](#read-first)